 Rectangular shapes in the garb of the man and hourglass for the woman.

-Use of handkerchief, fan and ruff
+Use of the handkerchief, the fan and the gorget.

 CHINA (1644-1911)Quipao: dress that was worn by men and women alike.
 It was a very easy-to-make outfit, straight in one piece, made of silk, and around the neck and sleeves were adorned with a cord.

-Because of its simplicity and how easy to dress it was, it became very popular in the imperial palace
+Because of its simplicity and how easy to dress it was, it became very popular in the imperial palace.

 BAROQUE (17TH CENTURY)It is distinguished by wide garments, very ornamented and the use of bright colors, silk brocades and lace.